 Updated: March 30, 2011

-The system restore media supplied with Windows Small Business Server 2011 Essentials installs Windows PE (pre-installation environment) on the computer.
-Windows PE replaces the MS-DOS environment and contains the core program files for Windows.
+The system restore media supplied with Windows® Home Server 2011 runs Windows PE (pre-installation environment) on the computer.

 The system restore media comes with 32-bit (x86) and 64-bit (x64) program files.
 After inserting the system restore media, choose the appropriate version of the files.
 32-bit (x86) is the default, and is selected automatically if you do not choose within 30 seconds.
 If there are updates to the restore files on the server, the updated files are downloaded to the computer automatically.